bazelbuild/bazel/site/docs/skylark/windows_tips.md

   Be aware that shell scripts (`.sh`) are NOT executable on Windows, i.e. you cannot specify them as `ctx.actions.run`'s `executable`.
-There's also no `+x` permission that files can have, so you can't execute arbitrary files like on e.g. Linux.
+There's also no `+x` permission that files can have, so you can't execute arbitrary files like on Linux.

 - **Bash commands**: For sake of portability, avoid running Bash commands directly in actions.

-  Bash is convenient and widely present on Unix-like systems, but it's often unavailable on Windows.
-  Bazel itself is relying less and less on Bash (MSYS2), so in the future, users would be less likely to have MSYS2 installed along with Bazel.
+  Bash is widespread on Unix-like systems, but it's often unavailable on Windows.
+Bazel itself is relying less and less on Bash (MSYS2), so in the future users would be less likely to have MSYS2 installed along with Bazel.
 To make rules easier to use on Windows, avoid running Bash commands in actions.

-- **Line endings**: Windows uses CRLF (`\r\n`), Unix uses LF (`\n`).
+- **Line endings**: Windows uses CRLF (`\r\n`), Unix-like systems uses LF (`\n`).

   Be aware of this when comparing text files.
-Be mindful of your Git settings, especially of line endings when checking out / committing.
+Be mindful of your Git settings, especially of line endings when checking out or committing.
 (See Git's `core.autocrlf` setting.)

 Solutions: